isomerpages/govtech-stp/_travel-and-health-control-measures/03-covid-travelinsurance.md

 </tr>
 </tbody>
 </table>
-<i><p style="font-size:16px;">*Note: ICA has no affiliations to the insurers listed above and we are unable to assist with any queries relating to product information or the application process.
+<p style="font-size:16px; line-height:1.0"><i>*Note: ICA has no affiliations to the insurers listed above and we are unable to assist with any queries relating to product information or the application process.
 Should you require further assistance during the course of application, <b>please enquire directly with the insurers</b>.
-For more information on our third-party sites' policy, please click <a href="/terms-of-use#ThirdPartySitesPolicy">here</a>.</p></i>
+For more information on our third-party sites' policy, please click <a href="/terms-of-use#ThirdPartySitesPolicy">here</a>.</i></p>

 <b><i>All Short Term Visitors entering via [ATP](/atp/overview) and [RGL](/rgl/overview) are required to prepare an electronic or physical copy of their insurance policy to bring with them to facilitate their entry into Singapore. </i></b>